collective/collective.arboreal/README.txt

 MultiTreeSelectionWidget is basically a multi selection widget which indents the tree nodes using spaces.
 This gives the visual appearance of a tree.
 And lastly we have the MultiArborealField.
 With this field you can get a list of all paths stored.
-The storeCompletePath keyword toggels parent storage.
+The storeCompletePath keyword toggles parent storage.
 It is set to False by default.
 Parent storage works as follows.

 Say you have a tree like given below: